ahalation/AISG-Challenge-2022/README.md

 A tool that monitors the sitting posture of a subject positioned perpendicularly to a monitoring camera to estimate the user's sitting posture and alert when undesirable behaviour is detected (e.g. slouching)

+# Procedure: Model Iteration

+We created two pipelines to utilise CV to determine 'good' and 'bad' posture given a video input.
+The first,  `posture_detect`, used a custom trained inference model trained off images taken and classified by the contributors to the project.
+The resultant model was able to produce relatively accurate results when given images with the appropriate lighting and angle, but failed to give meaningful intepretation when fed a video feed.

+The second pipeline, `posture_calc`, builds on the inbuilt PoseNet model within PeekingDuck to relativistically determine with body lengths the posture of a user in a video feed.
+The feed returns live feedback and tracks positional status in terms of number of frames, which is then output to a csv file throughout the duration of the video feed.
+A helper python script then estimates the total time elapsed, as well as time spent in various postures, using frame intervals.
+The resultant data is then used to give a recommendation to the user as to which area of their body to pay more attention to to correct their posture effectively.

+The installation instructions will detail the installation of PeekingDuck and its prerequisites through a virtual environment after the download of this repository, as well as the execution of the inbuilt test pipeline.

 ## Installation (Windows)

 #### 1. Install Python 3.8: